Pre-Arrival Information

 3. Your arrival date must fall within the validity dates on your visa stamp

-Connecting flights – Plan for longer time in between flights due to U.S. entry procedures if you don't fly directly to Houston.
+Connecting flights – Plan for a longer time in between flights due to U.S. entry procedures if you don't fly directly to Houston.
 It can take a long time to go through immigration and customs, which happens at your initial U.S. port of entry.

 Arriving at the Airport

 At the airport where you enter the U.S., an immigration officer will inspect your passport, visa, immigration documents (e.g., I-20/DS-2019), admission documents from Rice, and letters indicating how you will be financially supported when living in the United States.
 Keep these items easily available.
 Do not pack them away in your luggage.
 The officer may stamp your passport with an entry stamp, but some airports are moving away from this process.
-After arriving to the U.S. you will be able to access your I-94 admission record at https://i94.cbp.dhs.gov/I94/#/home.
+After arriving in the U.S., you will be able to access your I-94 admission record at https://i94.cbp.dhs.gov/I94/#/home.
 The I-94 record is very important because it shows your admission status.

 The customs officials may inspect your baggage for illegal materials or have CBP canines sniff for drugs.
-Additionally, electronic devices, such as smartphones, tablets and laptops, may be opened/unlocked and searched by the officials.
+Additionally, electronic devices, such as smartphones, tablets, and laptops, may be opened/unlocked and searched by the officials.
 If you are uncomfortable with having your electronic property assessed, it may be advisable to leave these items in your checked luggage.

 Check with your airline or travel agency about restrictions on your airplane carry-on luggage.
 You will need to put objects such as knives, sharp scissors, razors, and some liquids in your checked baggage.
 A list of Prohibited and Restricted Items is available at https://www.cbp.gov/travel/us-citizens/know-before-you-go/prohibited-and-restricted-items.